Quelich/scientist-graph/README.md

 - Edge: #4:Andrew W. :Moore    -> #5:Andrew :Connolly, Publications:1
 - Edge: #4:Andrew W. :Moore    -> #6:Robert :Nichol, Publications:1
 # Conclusion
-- Graph theory can be utilized to describe a network where the connection between nodes are enumerated and assigned to weights.
+- Graph theory is favourable to describe a network where the connection between nodes are enumerated and assigned to weights.
 # What I learned
-- How to implement Graph Theory for a real world sample
+- Implement Graph Theory for a real world data.
-- Manipulate raw data to extract meaningful patterns
+- Data manipulation in C#